 Whether you’re a contractor or a subcontractor that was hired for a company, if there’s issues with your work and something goes wrong, you may be held responsible.
 A customer may pursue legal action and file a lawsuit against you, your business, or the business that hired you.
 If this should occur, having commercial general liability insurance (CGL) can help protect you financially.

 Do you work with independent contractors?
 Your CGL coverage may not cover their work.
 Make sure the independent contractors you work with provide proof of insurance so they’re protected from liability costs.

 As a contractor, you rely on a variety of tools and equipment to help you get projects done.
 You likely store your tools somewhere safe – but that doesn’t guarantee they’re always protected.
 If there was a situation where your tools got damaged like a fire or flood, having insurance would help shoulder the costs associated with repairs or replacement of your tools.

-Commercial property insurance provides coverage that will help protect your shop, its contents and supplies in the event that they get damaged by an insured peril.
+Commercial property insurance provides coverage that will help protect your shop, its contents, and supplies in the event that they get damaged by an insured peril.

 Another type of insurance that you may find helpful is business interruption insurance.
-This offers protection against loss of income due the following:
+This offers protection against loss of income due to the following:

 - A claim

 - If your business is unable to maintain operations due to an insured loss.